 Danish Refugee Council

-The organization is currently operating nine camp sites in mainland Greece where it provides:
+The organisation is currently operating nine camp sites in mainland Greece where it provides:

 In the meantime, migrants who are located in camps near big cities in Greece offer additional support like: